larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 are not learning how to really program.
 They just play games with
 their computers and so forth.
 But this is.
-Is it still logo
+Is it still Logo
 stuff going on with everybody?
 Yes there is.
 It's it's almost, you know it's going on a few places.